eimaj/gridsome-markdown-blog/blog/2019-04-23--git-cherry-pick.md

 And that's it.
 This command simply copies the changes from the chosen commit to your current branch as a new commit.
 The old commit remains in the feature branch so there is no impact on your history.

 I sometimes like using the `-x` flag.
-It appends "(cherry picked from commit <id>)" to the newly created commit.
+It appends "(cherry picked from commit 15db5ca)" commit message to the newly created commit.

 ```
 $ git cherry-pick -x 15db5ca
 ```

-If you want to write your own commit message you'll use the `-e` flag.
+If you want to write your own commit message you'll use the `-e` flag (e for edit).

 ```
 $ git cherry-pick -e 15db5ca